True Facts about Hot Yoga and Weight loss

 It is important to hydrate your skin well after your Hot Yoga Practice.
 After a well deserved shower, nothing like moisturizing your skin with a top quality lotion.

-Never, ever, go to your Hot Yoga practice with make up on.
+Never, ever, go to your Hot Yoga practice with make-up on.

-Benefits of Hot Yoga VS Regular Yoga
+Mental Benefits of Hot Yoga VS Regular Yoga

 The feeling after you step out of your Hot Yoga class is kind of gross.
 You’re sweaty and normally exhausted, catching your breath and thirsty.
-But 9 out of 10 times, you’re feeling amazing!
+But 9 out of 10 times, mentally, you’re feeling amazing!
 It is a magical feeling.

 Your brain feels mush, your pores feel like they’ve been blasted clean, your leggings are drenched, and your muscles are limber but relaxed.